 Number Item Description 20 System branch This shows that the system branches to another system identified by cell code (section and system).
 21 Page crossing This arrow shows that the circuit continues to another page identified by cell code.
 The C will match with the C on another page within the system other than the next or preceding pages.
 22 Shielded line The line enclosed by broken line circle shows shield wire.
 23 Component box in wave line This shows that another part of the component is also shown on another page (indicated by wave line) within the system.
 24 Component name This shows the name of a component.
 25 Connector number This shows the connector number.
 The letter shows which harness the connector is located in.
 Example: M: main harness.
-For detail and to locate the connector, refer to EL-315, "Main Harness".
-A coordinate grid is included for complex harnesses to aid in locating connec- tors.
+For detail and to locate the connector, refer to EL sec ("Main Harness", "HARNESS LAYOUT").
+A coordinate grid is included for complex nesses to aid in locating connectors.
 26 Ground (GND) The line spliced and grounded under wire color shows that ground line is spliced at the grounded connector.
 27 Ground (GND) This shows the ground connection.
-For detailed ground distribution information, refer to EL-18, "Ground Distribution".
+For detailed ground distribution information, refer to EL-19, "GROUND DISTRIBUTION".
 28 Connector views This area shows the connector faces of the components in the wiring diagram on the page.
-29 Common component Connectors enclosed in broken line show that these connectors belong to the same component.
+29 Common component Connectors enclosed in broken line show that these connectors belong to the same of ponent.
 30 Connector color This shows a code for the color of the connector.
 For code meaning, refer to wire color codes, Number 14 of this chart.
-31 Fusible link and fuse box This shows the arrangement of fusible link(s) and fuse(s), used for connector views of "POWER SUPPLY ROUTING" in EL section.
+31 Fusible link and fuse box This shows the arrangement of fusible link(s) and fuse(s), used for connector views.
+Refer to EL-11, "POWER SUPPLY ROUTING".
 The open square shows current flow in, and the shaded square shows current flow out.
 32 Reference area This shows that more information on the Super Multiple Junction (SMJ), Electrical Units, exists at the end of the manual.
-Refer to GI-20 for details.
+Refer to GI-19 for details.